Life Insurance Inflation Protection: How to Keep Coverage Relevant

 Understanding Life Insurance Inflation Protection Riders

 The most direct solution to inflation erosion is a Cost of Living Adjustment (COLA) rider, also called an inflation protection rider or inflation guard rider.
 This is an optional add-on you can attach to a life insurance policy that automatically increases your death benefit on an annual basis to help maintain its real value.
+It's one of several optional policy add-ons that can dramatically change how a policy performs over time.

 How a COLA Rider Works